 2) Research Target Audience

 Developing a product that meets consumer needs and addresses their pain points is just the first step of the process.
 You need to have a complete understanding of your target audience as well as your competition so that you understand how to stand out from the crowd.
-You need to properly define all your target audiences, including where they can be found, so that you can choose the best communications channels to spread information about your new product.
+You need to properly define all your target audiences.
+Make sure you include where they can be found.
+This way, you can choose the best communication channels to spread information about your new product.

 Along with understanding your target audience, you need to know your competition as well.
 You need to figure out why consumers should choose your product over the competition.